tweetthebay/TweetTheBay/README.md

 - [ ] See search results mapped out by coordinates within a given radius
 - [ ] See search results displayed in a dynamic, interactive side column
 - [ ] Click on any tweet on the map and bring up a modal with tweet details
+- [ ] Access a livestream of tweet data overlaid on the map

 ### Wireframes